bradyblough/bradyblough/README.md

   <img alt="Bash" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bash/bash-original.svg" />
 </div>

+  <h3>👨‍💻 About Me </h3>

+Embarking on my coding journey as a curious computer science student, I eagerly delved into the vast realm of programming, embracing everything from code and Unix to Linux and theory.
+Along this path, I uncovered the exciting prospect of merging my profound love for astronomy with programming, creating projects that mirror the fundamental laws governing our universe.
+The idea that the fundamental laws of nature can be mirrored in a virtual world crafted from silicon continues to amaze me.

+In my spare time, I not only enjoy taking Massive Online Open Courses (MOOCs) to deepen my understanding of the cosmos but also actively apply the knowledge gained by building code.
+These courses serve as a foundation for practical coding projects, allowing me to translate theoretical concepts into tangible solutions and further enhance my programming skills.

 ### 🏆 Certificates

 <img src="https://i.postimg.cc/ZRyyFcq3/github-4.png" alt="Coursera Certificate" width="675">

 ### 🚀 Latest Medium Article
 <p align="left">